Car Accident Lawyers

 Most Common Causes of Car Accidents in America

-- It can be very tempting to drive over the speed limit, especially when you are in a hurry.
-However, speeding is the second most common cause of car accidents as reported by forbes.com.
+- Speeding.
+It can be very tempting to drive over the speed limit, especially when you are in a hurry.
+However, speeding is the second most common cause of a car crash as reported by forbes.com.

 - Distracted driving.
 Texting, eating, reading, grooming or any other activity that distracts from driving is distracted driving.
 Distracted driving is something that is warned about constantly but is becoming a larger threat every year.
-Please resist the temptation to answer that text message, make that phone call or anything else while driving.
+Please resist the temptation to answer that text message, make that phone call or anything else that may distract you while driving.

 - Driving under the influence of drugs or alcohol.
 Drunk driving is one of the most dangerous causes of car accidents in America and is very deadly.
 Please only drive sober and if you have had a drink, take a taxi or find a ride.

 - Running a red light or stop sign.
 Even when it seems there is no other cars coming, STOP.
 Running a red light or stop sign could be deadly to you and/or others.